hubiquitus-old/hubiquitus/docs/Readme.md

 ## How to Install
 ### Dependencies

-To use **Hubiquitus**, you need Node.JS, NPM, mongoDb, ZeroMQ and CoffeeScript :
+To use **Hubiquitus**, you need Node.JS, mongoDb, ZeroMQ and CoffeeScript :

-* To install correctly Node.JS you can use this [link](https://github.com/joyent/node/wiki/Installation) Note that you need at least v0.6.16
+* To install correctly Node.JS you can use this [link](https://github.com/joyent/node/wiki/Installation)

+> Note that you need at least v0.8.0

+> Warning : Do not install Node.JS with `sudo apt-get install nodejs`

 * To install correctly MongoDB database you can use `sudo apt-get install mongodb`